tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 The resulting trained model allowed the car to make it around the course, but car weaved around road some.

 ### Dropout, regularization, batch normalization, bears, oh my!
-There are many options each with it's own set of dimensions for modifying the architecture.
+There are many options for ANN design, each with it's own set of dimensions for modifying the architecture.
 Clearly there are too many options to experiment with in one project.
 The best approach is to use proven prior work as starting points.
 The Nvidia DAVE2 model is used is this project, there are many more.